 On a national level, Australians who drive electric vehicles directly help with Australia’s energy security.
 Australia relies heavily on other countries to import petrol, whilst EVs can be run on local renewable sources that contribute to reducing our dependence on foreign oil and increasing local jobs through Australian energy companies.

 One of the biggest perks for the owners of electric vehicles is the amount of money they save on a weekly basis.
 Not only are they cheaper to run and charge (as previously touched on), but EVs don’t require as much maintenance as a traditional fuel-run car.
 With a lot less moving parts and no expensive exhaust systems, you’ll only need to replace your battery every eight years and breakdowns will be a worry of the past.
-Say goodbye to those expensive mechanic bills forever!
+Say goodbye to those expensive mechanic bills forever due to no car service costs!
 This could be particularly important for seniors, who would benefit from the cost-savings and ease of use of EVs – thankfully, 70.6% of seniors feel comfortable adopting new technology like EVs.

 Cons of electric car